If you have atopic eczema, avoiding certain causes (triggers) and irritants may help to prevent flare-ups of symptoms.

 Stress, habitual scratching and the itch-scratch cycle

 Stress does not cause eczema.
 However, some people react to stress by habit scratching.
-It is thought that scratching can make itch worse, which makes you want to scratch more, etc. This is called the itch-scratch cycle and can make eczema worse.
+It is thought that scratching can make itch worse, which makes you want to scratch more.
+This is called the itch-scratch cycle and can make eczema worse.
 Try as much as possible not to scratch the eczema.
 To help with this, keep fingernails cut short so that any scratching is not so sharp and severe.
 Consider wearing cotton gloves at night if you tend to scratch in your sleep, and use anti-scratch mittens for babies.
 If you need to relieve an itch, rub with fingers rather than scratch with nails.

 Some people find that relaxation exercises or similar techniques help to reduce stress.
 This may help to reduce habit scratching, which may help to reduce the severity of eczema.

 Infection, often introduced by scratching, can aggravate eczema.
+You can read more about this in the separate leaflet called Atopic Eczema.

 Food allergy and eczema